CIA-Oceanix/MediSAR/README.md

 ## Roadmap

 - Finish the MSG/SEVIRI collocations for brightness temperature.
+Currently, borders were incorrectly filled with nearest value rather than NaN.

 - Redo the VH quicklooks (GMF change).